ElvisWang2010/WROFE-2025/README.md

 Total : $546

-##  Robot Design Overview
+##  Robot/Car Design Overview
-A majority of the robot was 3D printed or replaced.
+A majority of the car was 3D printed or replaced.
 <table>
   <tr>
     <td align="center" width="33%">